What is Productive Persistence?

 Carnegie Alpha Labs: Bringing Research into Practice

-In an effort to promote research-based practice, the Carnegie Foundation developed alpha labs under the direction of Carnegie Fellow Jim Stigler.
+In an effort to promote research-based practice, the Carnegie Foundation developed Alpha Labs under the direction of Carnegie Fellow Jim Stigler.
 Within each Alpha Lab are researchers who partner with a community college to test interventions that address specific skills and mindsets necessary for success in the classroom.
-Additional information on alpha labs can be found at the alpha labs website.
+Additional information on alpha labs can be found at the Carnegie Alpha Labs website.